Travel Guidance

 Actionable Recommendations for Data & social media Safety When Crossing the US Border

-Please note, the majority of this advice is for those of higher risk.
+Please note, this advice is aimed at those of higher risk.

 Use strong encryption on all devices (phones, laptops, external drives) where possible